-As Balance your number 1 job is ranged damage.
+As Balance your number 1 job is ranged damage, and you do a fine job of that.
 This page focuses on just that, DPS in a raiding environment.
 If you’re looking for PvP or leveling info then see the links just below.

 |This Balance Druid guide is primarily intended for maximizing PvE and Raid damage (DPS) at level 90.
 However, the same principals will still apply during the leveling process.
 If you’re looking for advice on leveling your Druid, check out our Druid Leveling Guide.

 If you want the same in-game step by step leveling guide that we use to get to level 90 as fast as possible, take a look at our favorite in-game leveling guide.